Concentration of CO2 in the Atmosphere

 By George Harvey

 The declining costs of solar photovoltaics (PVs) and wind turbines have had effects on the entire energy market.
 These are clear in data from the Federal Energy Regulatory Commission.
-The FERC says that in the first quarter of […]
+The FERC says that in the first quarter […]

 This lawn was a former cow pasture.
 No fertilizers, no seeding, and no ammendments, except the mowing.
 The owners have stopped mowing the lawn – and let this robot mower keep it looking like a golf course.
 Photo: N. R. Mallery